 When should 11+ preparation start?

-My child is struggling with reading — what can I do to help at home?
+My child is struggling with reading — what can I do to help?

-What exactly is the Phonics Screening Check, and should I be worried about it?
+What does the Phonics Screening Check involve, and should I be worried about it?

 Book a free consultation and we’ll help you find the right support for your child.